 3. Saltburn-by-the-Sea Beach: For peace and quiet

 Known for its charming Victorian heritage, which still shines through in its modern-day, Saltburn-by-the-Sea is a truly stunning location – which, while busy in the summer months, offers a little slice of tranquillity in comparison to its more popular Yorkshire counterparts.

 The resort offers far less in terms of attractions, but what it’s rich in is friendly local businesses, coastal beauty and bags full of beautiful nature.
 From the historic cliff tramway to the lovely Valley Gardens, there’s plenty to take in on a summer stroll around Saltburn.

-Where to eat 🐟 Guests love The Seaview restaurant for its lovely fish and chips offering, however, those looking for a little something different can tuck into some tasty pie at Yorkshire Pie and Mash, or delicious Neapolitan pizza at No. Twenty Three – which also boasts fantastic decor, alongside its authentic pizzas.
+Where to eat 🐟 Guests love The Seaview restaurant for its lovely fish and chips offering, or delicious Neapolitan pizza at No. Twenty Three – which also boasts fantastic decor, alongside its authentic pizzas.